realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Polymorphism <a name="polymorphism"></a>
   - ### BIG IDEA — The idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on.
-  - In COP, the `interface` and `abstract class` are implementations of the idea of Polymorphism.
+  - In COP, the `interface` and `abstract class` are implementations of the idea of polymorphism.

+  - #### ANOTHER EXAMPLE OF A SIMPLE IDEA WITH AN OVERCOMPLICATED NAME!
-  - Yet another overcomplicated word for a very basic, simple idea.
+    - Yet _another_ overcomplicated name for a very basic, exceedingly simple idea.
     - Polymorphism is the idea that a method can be called on an object and the method will behave differently based on the "type" of the "object" that the "method" is called on
         - This is the basis for `override`ing methods in subclasses and `interfaces` and `abstract class`es
         - In the example above, the `viewDocument` function can be called with any `Document` object and the `view` method will behave differently based on the "type" of the `Document` object that is passed in
+  - ### Associated with Liskov Principle
+    - The Liskov Substitution Principle is from "Set theory" and is the idea that "objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program."
+    - That's it.
+That's the whole idea.
+It's just a fancy way of saying that "subclasses should work the same as their superclass."
+    - There is a lot of confusion around this principle, but it's just a fancy way of saying that "subclasses should work the same as their superclass."
+    - #### MORE MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.

 ## Controlled Visibility of Variables and Methods <a name="controlled-visibility"></a>
   - ### BIG IDEA — Global mutable variables is a big problem, so lets control the visibility of the variables and